 Before going gluten-free and dairy free, a good broccoli cheese soup was one of my favorite easy meals on a cold night.
-It has taken a while, but I've finally come up with a vegan broccoli cheese soup that may be better than my original recipe.
+It has taken a while, but I've finally come up with a vegan broccoli cheddar soup that may be better than my original recipe.
 Not only is it filled with broccoli and cheesy flavor, but it also has cauliflower, carrots and potatoes - so more of a hearty vegetable soup.
 The whole time my son was eating his bowl, I was feeling proud inside for all the vegetables I was feeding him under the guise of "cheese sauce".

 How do you make cheese sauce without milk and with no nuts?